anastasiia-ria/text-analyzer/README.md

 Code: removeOffensiveWords("");
 Expected Output: 0

-Test: "It should return 0 if the word is within the array of offensive words"
+Test: "It should return word if the word is within the array of offensive words"
 Code:
 const word = "zoinks";
 removeOffensiveWords(word);
+Expected Output: zoinks

+Test: "It should return offensive word if the text contains it"
+Code:
+const text = "zoinks hello world";
+removeOffensiveWords(text);
 Expected Output: zoinks
 ## Known Bugs